Raoul Island: Geology

+Volcanic risk

+Immediate volcanic risk at Raoul is confined to any who are on the island at the time, or shipping in the vicinity.
+However larger eruptions could pose a serious danger to aircraft on commercial routes and generate tsunami.
+The eruption of about 250 BCE was about the same size as the 1883 eruption of Krakatoa.

 Flora and fauna

 The scientific categorisation of the flora and fauna of the island began in 1854 when HMS Herald, captained by Henry Mangles Denham, arrived to complete the charting of the island.
 He arrived on the 2nd and was occupied till 24 July, during which time he frequently had to move the ship on account of the rough weather experienced.
 William Grant Milne and John MacGillivray, naturalists on board the Herald, made a small collection of plants on Raoul.
 This was forwarded by Captain Denham to Sir W. Hooker, and was described by Sir Joseph Hooker in the Journal of the Linnean Society for 1857.

 A scientific expedition was undertaken by a group of naturalists to the Kermadec Islands in 1908.
 The expedition established its base at Denham Bay.
 During that expedition one of the naturalists, W. L. Wallace, discovered numerous new insect species including the beetle Saprosites raoulensis.

 Raoul is part of the Kermadec Islands subtropical moist forests ecoregion and is largely covered with closed-canopy forest, predominantly of the evergreen Kermadec pōhutukawa (Metrosideros kermadecensis) and the Kermadec nikau palm (Rhopalostylis baueri, formerly described as Rhopalostylis cheesemanii).
 It is just far enough south that the occasional fertile coconut from Polynesia that washes up on shore and takes root will not survive in the longterm due to a lack of warmth.
 The island has no native land mammals and was formerly home to vast colonies of seabirds who nested in the forests.
 The islands may once have had a species of megapode (based on early settler records) and a subspecies of kererū.
-Currently native landbirds on the island include the Kermadec red-crowned parakeet (Cyanoramphus novaezelandiae cyanurus), the Australasian harrier, pūkeko, tūī and several introduced species.
+Currently, landbirds on the island include the Kermadec red-crowned parakeet (Cyanoramphus novaezelandiae cyanurus), the Australasian harrier, pūkeko, tūī and several introduced species.
 The island forms part of the Kermadec Islands Important Bird Area, identified as such by BirdLife International because it is an important site for nesting seabirds.